A blockchain application is any kind of application which uses its' own blockchain as a database layer.

 To extend and customize the application, register additional modules to the application.

-To add a new module to your application, either reuse an already existing module from another blockchain application, or create a new module based on the specific needs of your application.
+To add a new module to your application, either reuse an already existing module from another blockchain application, or create a new module based on the specific requirements of your application.

-The default application does not include any plugins by default, however, the SDK is bundled with a few common plugins which can be directly imported from the Lisk SDK:
+The default application does not include any plugins by default, however, the SDK is bundled with a few common plugins listed below, which can be directly imported from the Lisk SDK:

 To extend and customize the application, register the desired plugins to the application.

-To add a new plugin to your application, either reuse an already existing plugin from another blockchain application, or create a new plugin based on the specific needs of your application.
+To add a new plugin to your application, either reuse an already existing plugin from another blockchain application, or create a new plugin based on the specific requirements of your application.

 The communication architecture of the Lisk SDK allows internal application components and external services to communicate to the blockchain application via various channels.